 The walking highlights of Sicily

-On the same latitude as part of the North African coast and tempered by sea breezes, Sicily is the largest of the Mediterranean islands and a richly diverse country.
-It is steeped in history having been home to Greek, Roman, Arab and Norman civilisations.
+On the same latitude as part of the North African coast and tempered by sea breezes, Sicily is the largest of the Mediterranean islands and a richly diverse region of Italy.
+It is steeped in history having been home to Greek, Roman, Arab, Norman and Spanish invaders.
 Francavilla is situated inland from the east coast above the resort town of Taormina.

 As a centre it offers some of the finest walking to be had.
 The ever present outline of Mount Etna frames many of our walks.
-The lovely characterful town of Taormina offers some fine ice cream and sea views as reward.
-The walks take in fields and mountains, ancient tracks and villages, hill top castles and peaceful paths.
+Taormina offers one of the best preserved and most beautifully situated Greco-Roman theatres in the world with a commanding view of Mount Etna.
+The town’s ‘piazzetta’ is the essence of Italy and Taormina has always attracted the Italian glitterati.
+The walks take in meadows, filled with wild flowers in spring, and mountains, ancient tracks and villages, hill top castles and peaceful paths.
 We will walk on the slopes of Etna, reaching the snow line on the spring tours.

 Using hired local transport where necessary to see the best of the area we have a varied walking programme.
 The walk up to the historic hilltop village of Castiglione is a lovely way to start.